 Breaking down the score ranges

-100 (Exact match): Perfect alignment with your declared target role—same function, industry, seniority level, and mandate.
-This is exactly what you said you wanted.
+100 (Exact Match): Perfect alignment with target role—function, industry, seniority, and mandate.

 Why lower scores aren't necessarily bad